Grammarian/SlackChannelTellTale/README.md

 This app can be run locally, via ngrok.
 But, more normally, it would be hosted somewhere: heroku, zeit, aws, GCE.

-It uses Redis to store a small amount of state between runs.
-The redis instance is currently accessed through `REDIS_URL` environment variable.
+The app is pure python, so it should be easy to host wherever you want.

-Apart from the redis dependency, the app is pure python, so it should be easy to host wherever you want.
+I have had a good results using [Zappa](https://github.com/Miserlou/Zappa/tree/master/zappa ) to host the application within AWS Lambda.

 ## Local testing